visioninhope/foundationallm/docs/release-notes/breaking-changes.md

 > These entries do not need to be created as part of the deployment process.

-11. App Config key namespace that was previously `FoundationaLLM:Vectorization:ContentSources:*` has been moved to `FoundationaLLM:DataSources:*`.
+12. App Config key namespace that was previously `FoundationaLLM:Vectorization:ContentSources:*` has been moved to `FoundationaLLM:DataSources:*`.
 All existing keys need to be moved to the new namespace.

+8. The following App Config setting needs to be added as key-values:

+   - `FoundationaLLM_APIs_GatekeeperAPI_Configuration_EnableAzureContentSafetyPromptShield` (By default, the Gatekeeper API has Azure Content Safety Prompt Shield integration enabled.
+To disable this feature, set this value to false.)